 Most automotive technicians have little or no experience in frame analysis or repair.
 There is big difference between a mechanical technician and a body technician.
 Rarely will you find a shop that has ASE Master Technicians and ASE Certified Body and Frame Technicians under one roof.
 Before purchasing, be sure to have the vehicle's frame professionally inspected by a Certified Frame Specialist.

-Every Auto P. I. Inspector is an ASE Certified Master Technician for the mechanical and electrical systems and is also certified in Body and Frame Analysis.
+Every Auto P. I. Inspector is an ASE Certified Master Technician and is a Body and Frame Specialist.
 This combination of Master Technician and Frame Analysis make our Inspectors some of the best qualified technicians to perform pre-purchase inspections.